MicrosoftDocs/architecture-center/docs/guide/aks/aks-firewall-content.md

 An Azure Bastion host provides improved-security SSH connectivity to the jump-box VM over SSL.
 Azure Container Registry is used to build, store, and manage container images and artifacts (like Helm charts).

-Although AKS is a fully managed solution, it does not provide a built-in solution for securing ingress and egress traffic between the cluster and external networks.
+AKS does not provide a built-in solution for securing ingress and egress traffic between the cluster and external networks.

 For this reason, the architecture presented in this article includes an [Azure Firewall](/azure/firewall/overview) that controls inbound and outbound traffic using [DNAT rules, network rules, and application rules](/azure/firewall/rule-processing).
 It also protects workloads with [threat intelligence-based filtering](/azure/firewall/threat-intel).
 The Azure Firewall and Bastion are deployed to a hub virtual network that is peered with the virtual network hosting the private AKS cluster.
 A route table and user-defined routes route outbound traffic from the private AKS cluster to the Azure Firewall.